jccuevas/cpp-docs.es-es/docs/mfc/reference/afx-global-data-structure.md

 ### <a name="parameters"></a>Parámetros
  [in] `pWnd`
- Puntero a la ventana de un control.
+ Puntero a la ventana del control.

  [in] `pDC`
  Puntero a un contexto de dispositivo.